Midlife Crisis is About Transformation

-- Many times a person in midlife crisis will act confused or lost while trying to sort out the contradictions they feel and now have in their life.
+- Many times a person in midlife crisis will act confused, have anxiety, or be lost while trying to sort out the contradictions they feel and now have in their life.

 This mixture of conscious to unconscious actions often makes a person in midlife crisis unpredictable.
 This also leads to the most dangerous midlife crisis symptom of denial.
 Confronting a person in the initial stages of midlife crisis will often invoke and reinforce strong statements of denial since some of their actions are unconscious.

 Most often, a midlife crisis is defined well into the process of change.
 People miss the initial subtle internal midlife transformation shifts that do occur.
 As a result, the process usually only becomes visible after a drastic shift that screams a crisis.
 However, the process has started long before the visible midlife crisis symptoms appear.
 It’s possible to aid a person to discover how to define life to fit better to what makes them content and happy.

 Care does need to be taken as often a person in midlife crisis will feel trapped and in a corner without options.